-In FY 20-21, the Sonoma County Community Development Commission allocated State and local funds for a Homelessness Prevention & Diversion program operated by Catholic Charities and COTS that assisted 264 households in avoiding homelessness through connection with resources aimed at improving housing stability.
+In FY 2021-2022, the Commission allocated State and local funds for three Homelessness Prevention & Diversion programs.
+These were operated by Catholic Charities, Social Advocates for Youth, and West County Community Services and cumulatively assisted 39 households in avoiding homelessness through connection with resources aimed at improving housing stability.
 In addition, the Commission allocated local funds for staffing for the HCA Family Funds (a rental assistance program operated by Community Action Partnership with support of a private philanthropic donor offering rental assistance in Sonoma County.
-The HCA Family Fund project served 254 households in FY 20-21.
+The HCA Family Fund project served 254 households in FY 2021-2022.

 Homelessness prevention programs work with Coordinated Entry staff to identify individuals exiting institutions.
-CES staff includes a position at a local hospital as well as linkages with Sonoma County Probation (through the provider Interfaith Shelter Network) that offers transitional housing and linkage to homelessness prevention.
-Finally, Sonoma County Behavioral Health staff, via the IMDT and ACCESS initiatives, link with homelessness prevention for individuals being discharged from both mental health and youth facilities, and Sonoma County Child Welfare provides linkage for foster age youth.
+CEstaff includes a position at a local hospital and linkages with Sonoma County Probation (through the provider Interfaith Shelter Network) that offers transitional housing and linkage to homelessness prevention.
+Finally, Sonoma County Behavioral Health staff, via the Interdepartmental Multidisciplinary Team (IMDT) and Accessing Coordinated Care and Empowering Self Sufficiency (ACCESS) initiatives, link with homelessness prevention for individuals being discharged from both mental health and youth facilities, and Sonoma County Child Welfare provides linkage for foster age youth.

 The Health Care for the Homeless Collaborative includes representatives from all major local clinics for linkage to homelessness prevention.
-For youth and transition-age youth needs, Social Advocates for Youth operates homelessness prevention countywide for TAY and also links to educational needs.
+For youth and transition-age youth needs, Social Advocates for Youth operates homelessness prevention countywide for Transitional Aged Youth (TAY) and also links to educational needs.
 For seniors and older adults, SHARE Sonoma County is a primary linkage for home shares as well as linkages to homelessness prevention.